lysenko86/forms-app/README.md

     - main file, where we put root DIV element to DOM

 - **index.module.scss**
-    - common styles for whole project (styles for html, body, a, variables of colors, etc)
+    - common styles for whole project (styles for HTML, BODY, A, variables of colors, etc)

 - each folder contains **index.ts** - it helps to import any file from anywhere with aliases and pretty short path

-- since interaces for props in cщmponents uses almost only one time, I don't use names for them - { ... }: { ... }
+- since interfaces for props in components uses almost always only one time, I don't use names for them - { ... }: { ... }

 - **src/components**
-    - folder for smart and not reusable (or pretty big components, or components of pages ) components components
+    - folder for smart and not reusable components (or pretty big components, or components of pages )
-    - here we have App component with styles (it could be some app container)
-    - here should be 2 forms
+    - here we have App component with styles (it could be some app container), this App component should contain 2 forms

 - **src/sharedComponents**
     - folder for smart reusable components (for example Form)